The Society’s Diplomas, Medals and Awards

 The President’s Diploma of Honour is awarded to the Associateship examinee attaining the highest aggregate mark in the ASDC examinations in his/her final year.

 The Turner-Scholefield Award was instituted under the will of the late H A Turner (a former vice-president of the Society) in memory of Frederick Scholefield (a past president).
-The award, which comprises a monetary award of £500, is made to Associates of the Society, under the age of 33, judged to have made notable or meritorious contributions to the science or technology of colouring matters or their applications, or to have demonstrated the ability to apply their knowledge and skills in an appropriate field of colour science or technology.
+The award of £500.00 is given to a member of the Society with no more than ten years of relevant experience since first obtaining a Society qualification (LSDC or ASDC) deemed by the Society to have made notable and meritorious contributions to the science and technology of colouring matters and their application.

 The Perkin Medal is awarded for discoveries or other work of outstanding importance in relation to the tinctorial and allied industries.
 It is the most prestigious medal and is awarded only in exceptional circumstances.